-Evaluate the four commuter benefit options and select one to offer to your employees.
+Evaluate the five commuter benefit(s) options and select one or more to offer to your employees.
 If you are here, you are selecting Option 4.

 For purposes of the Program, this is simply the person at your company who will complete the registration form for your company.
 (This is the same person who will be responsible for the employer's annual registration update.)